aisingapore/TagUI/README.md

 If you know JavaScript coding and want to be more expressive, you can even use JavaScript directly in the flow.
 If not, you will still enjoy friendly but powerful features such as repositories to store your reusable objects, datatables for batch automation, and a Chrome extension which creates automation flows by recording your actions.

 Originally developed by a test automation engineer to avoid writing code to automate web interactions.

-### PILOT AND UPDATES
-The goal of making automation accessible to more people is somewhat met by TA.Gui v1.0.
-By recording and then editing in simple natural language, a streamline development workflow is now possible for rapid prototyping and deployment of automation.
-Whether someone knows programming or not.

-The goal for TA.Gui v2.0 is to push the boundaries of what is possible to be done by an automation tool.
-Tebel.Automation (solo-engineer startup that created TA.Gui) is now calling out to businesses and individuals to implement pilot web automation projects free of charge.
-[Here's more info](https://medium.com/tebelorg/tebel-automation-is-calling-out-for-free-implementation-of-web-automation-2c0c4130d753) if you have a repetitive or time-sensitive task / process that you think might be good to automate.

-By gathering use cases from wide groups of people and implementing them, TA.Gui can rapidly iterate with new features that let it handle new and increasingly complex automation scenarios.
-To get updates on TA.Gui automation news, email hi@tebel.org.
-Unsubscribe by emailing bye@tebel.org.
-News service is self-hosted using a homemade mailbot, so your contact remains secured on TA's server instead of 3rd-party email service providers.

 # Set Up
 TA.Gui is in v1.0 and runs on macOS, Linux, Windows